metio/yosql/yosql-website/content/configuration/files/outputBaseDirectory.md

 ### Option: '.'

 The default value of the `outputBaseDirectory` configuration option is `.` - the current directory.
-Note that tooling may change the default input base directory to better reflect a typical project structure used with such a tool.
+Note that tooling may change the default output base directory to better reflect a typical project structure used with such a tool.

 ### Option: 'some/other/directory'